Xutik/DontLookUp_App/README.md

 Primary data from small bodies (via NASA's CAD API) Enriched data with risk/diameter estimates (via Sentry API) The collection contains both test samples and actual data.
+(If you use cloud MongoDB, add your URI to backend/.env)

 # Frontend
 A modal window with password authentication enables two user types: